medavox/MuTime/README.md

 ## Reason For Fork

 I needed a way of providing reliable time for an app I'm working on, and although the NTP client implementation in [TrueTime](https://github.com/instacart/truetime-android)'s library is more sophisticated that Google's hidden Android [SntpClient](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.1.1_r1/android/net/SntpClient.java/), I needed even more reliable time-keeping for my use case.
-It was also apparent (at the time of forking) that [instacart](https://github.com/instacart)/[Kaushik Gopal](https://github.com/kaushikgopal)'s plans for future development (judging from [development branches](https://github.com/instacart/truetime-android/tree/kg/fix/sync_to_atomic) did not fit with my own needs.
+It was also apparent (at the time of forking) that [instacart](https://github.com/instacart)/[Kaushik Gopal](https://github.com/kaushikgopal)'s plans for future development (judging from [development branches](https://github.com/instacart/truetime-android/tree/kg/fix/sync_to_atomic)) did not fit with my own needs.

 # How is the true time calculated?

 It's pretty simple actually.
 We make a request to an NTP server that gives us the actual time.
 We then establish the delta between device uptime and uptime at the time of the network response.
-Each time "now" is requested subsequently, we account for that offset and return a corrected `Date` object.
+On each subsequent request for the true time "now", we compute the correct time from that offset.

-Also, once we have this information it's valid until the next time you boot your device.
+Once we have this offset information, it's valid until the next time you boot your device.
 This means if you enable the disk caching feature, after a single successful NTP request you can use the information on disk directly without ever making another network request.
 This applies even across application kills which can happen frequently if your users have a memory starved device.

 # Installation